MarioMZ11/BlackJack-Game/README.md

 This is a web game make it with technologies like HTML5, CSS3 and Javascript Vanila ES6.

-Into you can find two .js files:
+Into the path below you can find two .js files:

 ```
 assets/js